jtippett/jjfs/docs/user-guide.md

 ### Viewing Jujutsu History

-Since jjfs uses jj under the hood, you can use jj commands directly:
+jjfs uses jj under the hood, so you can use jj commands directly:

 ```bash
 cd ~/.jjfs/repos/notes